Look Around You: Series 1

 The humour is derived from a combination of patent nonsense and faithful references and homages.
 For instance, fictional items that have a passing resemblance to everyday objects are shown and discussed.
-Such items include the "boîte diabolique", a box at the top of a piano scale which housed the "forbidden notes"; and "Garry gum", a performance-enhancing chewing gum which has the unfortunate side-effect of inducing diarrhoea, necessitating the consumption of "anti-Garry gum".
+Such items include the "boîte diabolique", a box at the top of a piano scale which houses the "forbidden notes"; and "Garry gum", a performance-enhancing chewing gum which has the unfortunate side-effect of inducing diarrhoea, necessitating the consumption of "anti-Garry gum".
 Each episode begins with a "countdown clock", similar to the one used on ITV Schools programmes from 1979 to 1987.
 The music that accompanies the countdown is in the same spirit as the original, but is played on a solo guitar, and at the beginning of the "Brain" module, the guitarist can be heard tuning.

 The module subjects are distorted beyond recognition; for instance, germs are described as coming from Germany, and whisky is said to be made by combining water with nitrogen.
-The maths module features a distorted and inaccurate version of the ancient 'seven cats' puzzle by Ahmes.
+The maths module features a distorted and inaccurate version of the ancient "seven cats" puzzle by Ahmes.
 Additionally, subjects are mixed: for example, a chemistry experiment about eggs (in the episode "Water") turns into a French language lesson.
 Each episode follows a general format, beginning with an introduction to the subject, followed by a series of silly experiments performed by the hapless (and normally mute) scientists, played by Popper, Serafinowicz and Edgar Wright, among others.

 The colour and overall look of the film was purposefully altered to replicate 1980s television for schools, and passably authentic incidental music written by Serafinowicz and Popper under the pseudonym "Gelg" was overdubbed to complete the parody of the original programmes.